 where $\boldsymbol{n}$ is the unit normal to the solid surface and $\rho$ is the density.
 This can be discretised and used to calculate a density to assign to the solid wall locally to satisfy a given contact angle.
 The discrete form for our geometry is detailed in Appendix \ref{AppendixGeomCondition}.

-Contact angle hysteresis was implemented by calculating the local contact angle using the inverse of equation \eqref{ContGeomCond1}.
+CAH was implemented by calculating the local contact angle using the inverse of equation \eqref{ContGeomCond1}.
 If the value of the local contact angle is lower than the receding contact angle ($\theta_R$) then $\theta$ is replaced with $\theta_R$ and similarly, if the local contact angle is higher than the advancing contact angle, it is replaced with $\theta_A$.
 Assigning the density on the wall controls the interaction pseudo-potential in equation \eqref{pseudopotential for original SC} to satisfy the contact angle $\theta$.
 In order to capture CAH, the wall lattice sites are initialised with $\theta$ in equation \eqref{ContGeomCond1} set to $\theta_A$.
 This allows the droplet to spread provided that the contact line forms a local contact angle of $\theta \geq \theta_A$.
 Once a lattice site has been wetted, the value of $\theta$ in equation \eqref{ContGeomCond1} is replaced with $\theta_R$ for this lattice site.
-This will stop the droplet from dewetting or the contact line to recede unless the local contact angle at contact line is $\theta \leq \theta_R$.
+This will stop the droplet from dewetting or the contact line receding unless the local contact angle at the contact line is $\theta \leq \theta_R$.
 This is implemented by rearranging equation \eqref{ContGeomCond1} for $\theta$ and calculating in every time step locally in every wall lattice site.